Hill Climbs & Sprints

 At all our speed events drivers have the opportunity of two practice runs in the morning, or on Saturday if it is a 2 day event, followed by 2 competition runs in the afternoon or on the Sunday.
 Most VSCC events allow for a car to be shared by 2 drivers.

 All our Speed events cater for Pre-war Sports and Racing cars which are divided into capacity classes.
 A number of them include classes for Post-war racing cars and 1950s Sports-cars.
 The entry numbers can range from 100 to over 250 depending on the venue.

-Where are our Events?We hold a Speed Championship typically consisting of 9 events each year, two sprints and 7 hill climbs.
+Where are our Events?We hold a Speed Championship typically consisting of eight events each year; one sprint and seven hill climbs.
 Normally at the following iconic venues: Curborough, Wiscombe Park, Harewood, Shelsley Walsh, Prescott and Loton Park,

 Some thoughts from Club Members:

 ‘Great day and great company, didn't see a single wheel turn in anger (but that often happens).
 As usual there was a great selection of cars, many of which you don't see very often.
 Great to see Nanette and Kim II.
 Highlight of the day was a non-competing car.
 Thank you to all the marshals for all their hard work.
 Apart from Prescott this is my favourite event of the year.'
 Tom Hunt